-Cash and cash equivalents, marketable securities, short-term credit obligations and debt and cash surrender value of life insurance are reflected in the accompanying consolidated balance sheets at amounts considered by management to reasonably approximate fair value based upon the nature of the instrument and current market conditions.
+Cash and cash equivalents, restricted cash, marketable securities, accounts receivable, accounts payable, short-term credit obligations, and cash surrender value of life insurance are reflected in the accompanying consolidated balance sheets at amounts considered by management to reasonably approximate fair value based upon the nature of the instrument and current market conditions.
 Management is not aware of any factors that would significantly affect the value of these amounts.
 The Company also has an investment in a privately-held Russian company, Morion, Inc. ("Morion"), see Note 10 for additional information.